safespring/docs/content/backup/install/tdp-for-mssql.md

     * Clustered SQL servers
     * Many SQL server instances

-    then these intructions aren't enough.
+    then these instructions aren't enough.

     **Prerequisite 1**: Windows PowerShell version 3 has to be installed prior to this installation.

     **Prerequisite 2**: Installation and configuration of the file client, a.k.a. baclient has to be completed prior to this installation.
 Among other things the file client installs/configures the SSL certificates and the TSM API.

 ## Step 1 - Download